-The Prisons programme is a flexible programme of events which can be held over 1 or 2 weeks at a time to suit you.
+The Prisons programme is a flexible programme of events which can be held over a one or two week period.

-- The prison hosts an exhibition; Anne Frank: A History for Today, which incorporates panels specially designed for use in prisons and young offenders institutions.
-The exhibition explores Anne’s story and the history of the Holocaust, and links it contemporary themes including prejudice and stereotyping.
+- The prison hosts the exhibition Anne Frank: A History for Today, which incorporates sections designed for use in prisons and young offenders institutions.
+The exhibition explores Anne’s story and the history of the Holocaust, and links it contemporary themes such as racism, prejudice and stereotyping.

-- A group of prisoners are trained as peer educators to present the exhibition.
+- A group of prisoners are trained as peer educators and they go on to present the exhibition to other prisoners.

-- We deliver workshops to enhance knowledge of the Holocaust and related subjects; a creative writing and self-exploration workshop ‘Moving Words’, and an interactive debate around Human rights issues called ‘Free 2 Choose'.
+- We deliver workshops to enhance knowledge of the Holocaust and related subjects.
+This includes a creative writing and self-exploration workshopand an interactive debate on Human rights issues.